Can You Bring a Steamer on a Cruise Ship for your Clothes?

 Carnival Cruise – Source

-Can I Bring a Steamer on Royal Caribbean Cruise?
+Can You Bring a Clothes Steamer on Royal Caribbean Cruise?

 This question has been directly answered by Royal Caribbean here, confirming clothes steamers and not allowed on board.